PamPayne/austria/austria-explanations-en.md

 When awarding the concession, the The Gambling Supervisory Authority therefore did not have to carry out an assessment under trademark law in the narrower sense, but rather to assess the likelihood of confusion with an affected trademark.
 If there is a likelihood of confusion, the trademark cannot be used by a concession applicant.

-On the one hand, the declaration of conformity includes an affidavit (declaration of knowledge) that all gambling taxes that have been due so far and that have not yet become time-barred have been paid and that all legally binding relevant performance obligations have been fulfilled in full at the time of the expression of interest.
+On the one hand, the declaration of conformity includes an affidavit (**declaration of knowledge**) that all gambling taxes that have been due so far and that have not yet become time-barred have been paid and that all legally binding relevant performance obligations have been fulfilled in full at the time of the expression of interest.
 On the other hand, a declaration of conformity must include the promise that the

 7 of 26
 The applicant for the concession and its group or the owner of a relevant trademark or sign will continue to meet relevant tax and judicial debts in a timely manner (until the concession is granted).
 Finally, the licence applicant must also confirm in the declaration of conformity that he or the owner of a relevant trademark or sign has no longer organised any prohibited games of chance within the legally enshrined "**cooling-off period**" or within the "**blocking period**".
 The correctness of this declaration is also to be punishable (§ 52 para.
 1 no. 11 GSpG).

 The Disclosure by the Concession applicants and Publication by the Gambling supervisory authority is intended to make it possible for objectively incorrect declarations of conformity to be unmasked as such in a timely manner by allowing affected persons (plaintiffs to whom no payment has been made despite the force of res judicata) to provide appropriate information.

-"All group companies" is to be understood comprehensively, i.e. also means subsidiaries and sister companies in Germany and abroad, and all legal entities that stand between the licence applicant and the beneficial owner.
+"**All group companies**" is to be understood comprehensively, i.e. also means subsidiaries and sister companies in Germany and abroad, and all legal entities that stand between the licence applicant and the beneficial owner.
 As a rule, it will be possible to dispense with publication of the beneficial owner, since

 125/ME XXVIII GP - Ministerial draft - Explanatory notes
 7 by 25